huipengzhang/CarND-P15-Vehicle-Detection-and-Tracking/README.md

 ![alt text][image2]

 **Color Histogram Features**

-The code for this step is contained in cell # in  the notebook.
+(The code is is contained in 'cell #9')

 Color Histogram feature is more robust to the different the appearance of the car.
 The Color Histogram remove the structural relation and allow more flexibility to the variance of the image.
 Binning is performed to the histogram of each channel.
 Both the RGB and HLS channels are used.

+Here is an example of the color histogram feature in GRB and HLS color space.

 ![alt text][image3]

 **Histogram of Oriented Gradients (HOG)**

+(The code is is contained in 'cell #11')

 Gradient features is also used to capture the signature for a shape.
 However use the gradient feature directly is sensitive.
 Histogram of gradient orientation allows variation  between the shape.
 The HOG is on the grey scale image.

-The code for this step is contained in cell # in  the notebook.
+Here is an example of the HOG feature.

 ![alt text][image4]

+**Extract Features from the Training Images**

 ### 2. Define Classifier
-The code for this step is contained in cell # in  the notebook.

 **Tuning Classifier Parameters**
 Random forest algorithm was chosen because it has a good balance of performance and speed.